 Tip 4: Don’t get hung up on new customers

-- Write content that explains how to use your product better
+- Write high quality content that explains how to use your product better

 - Use content to stay in contact with existing customers